Dynamic Clutch & Brake Selection for Dry Running Applications

 Utilizing Clutches and Brakes

-The selection of clutches and brakes is affected by a number of factors relating to a specific application.
-This paper will discuss how to evaluate the operating requirements and determine the appropriate clutch or brake for a specific application.
+The selection of clutches and brakes is affected by several factors relating to a specific application.
+This paper will discuss how to evaluate the operating requirements and determine the appropriate clutch or brake.
 In addition, the best type of clutch or brake actuation and how they relate to specific applications will be reviewed.
 While this paper will focus on dry running applications, an overview of considerations for wet running applications is also included for reference as to the distinctions between the two conditions.

 Clutches and brakes are utilized for two distinct purposes: